 To get a link from your manufacturer, do the following:

-Step 1: Identify which manufacturers list their retailers on the site – simply browse through their websites and search for a supplier’s page or “where to buy” page.
+Simply browse through their websites and search for a supplier’s page or “where to buy” page.

 You can clearly see this on Canon USA‘s homepage.

-Step 2: Ask them to list you – this is pretty simple.
+This is pretty simple.
 Most of the time, they understand that you are providing them with a mutual benefit.
 If more customers come to buy from you, the manufacturer will generate more revenue, as well.

 You can send them the following pitch: